janishutz/midi-micro-bit_sound-converter/README.md

 ### Linux and MacOS:
 Use cd./Path/To/File

+### Linux
+You may download the bash script that is located under releases.
+Give it execute permissions (e.g run chmod +x ./Path/To/File) and then run the file with ./Path/To/File

 ### Windows:
 Click on the navigation bar (the one where the path is displayed) and type: cmd